chandan-24/100DaysOfCode/README.md

 * Learned to create and start various containers using docker-compose.

 **Thoughts**:
-    Since pasts 2 days the things I'm getting more comfortable with docker.
-Also was not able to do the hands on, will set up the enviornment and host a webapp using docker-compose.
+    Since pasts 2 days I'm getting more comfortable with docker.
+Also was not able to do the hands on, tomorrow will set up the enviornment and host a webapp using docker-compose.

 ### Day 9: March 22, Sunday